laravel-mix/laravel-mix/docs/faq.md

 ```

-### I'm using a VM, and Webpack isn't picking up my file changes.
+### I'm using a VM, and webpack isn't picking up my file changes.

-If you're running `npm run dev` through a VM, you may find that file changes are not picked up by Webpack.
+If you're running `npm run dev` through a VM, you may find that file changes are not picked up by webpack.
 If that's the case, update your NPM script to use the `--watch-poll` flag, in addition to the `--watch` flag.
 Like this:

 ```js
 "scripts": {